 Coronaviruses are a family of viruses that causes illness in humans and animals.
 Scientists identified seven different types of coronaviruses.
-They cause SARS, MERS and and COVID-19 which is the major pandemic in these days.
-Although new coronavirus is not severe than SARS or MERS, it spreads very rapidly while showing less symptoms than the other viruses.
+They cause SARS, MERS and COVID-19 which is the major pandemic these days.
+Although new coronavirus is not severe than SARS or MERS, it spreads very rapidly while showing fewer symptoms than the other viruses.
 That’s why we should know about the coronaviruses very well.

 What types of coronaviruses?

 Coronaviruses usually cause mild colds in humans and animals.
 But sometimes they can be severe than that.
 SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome) are the best examples to prove that they can cause severe diseases as well.

 The whole world is battling with another coronavirus since December 2019 and SARS-CoV-2 (Severe Respiratory Syndrome Coronavirus 2) is responsible for this outbreak which was first identified in Wuhan, China.

 Coronaviruses are relatively simple structures that are globular in shape and coated with spikes of proteins which helps the virus to bind to a surface and infect healthy cells.
 In another way, these spikes help the immune system to identify the virus.
 Some of these spikes can be used in coronavirus vaccines to induce the production of antibodies against the virus.